ovh/docs/pages/public_cloud/compute/create_instance_in_horizon/guide.en-asia.md

 ![createinstance](images/create-instance-step2.png){.thumbnail}

 You will then need to fill in the information requested.
-If you need to do so, you can use the table below to fill in the fields.
 Please note that this grid is not exhaustive.

+**Details**

 ![createinstance](images/create-instance-step3.png){.thumbnail}